wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-smart-fuzz.md

 print(best_score)
 ```

-In case you wonder why we always divide numbers by 255, that is to have the pixels have values between 0-1.
-In machine learning we like to work with numbers between 0 and 1.
+In case you wonder why there is always a division by 255, that is to have the pixels have values between 0-1.
+Mmachine learning prefers to work with numbers between 0 and 1.

-The results of this technique are cool, as they break the model again:
+The results of this technique are cool.
+They break the model again:

 ```
 New best score: 0.23516122